 What are the benefits of using mindfulness?

-Regular mindfulness practice can bring about long-term changes in mood, levels of happiness and wellbeing.
+Regular mindfulness practice can bring about long-term changes in mood, levels of happiness, peace, joy and wellbeing.
 Studies show that mindfulness not only prevents depression, but also positively affects the brain patterns associated with daily anxiety, stress, irritability and chronic pain.
-Other studies illustrate that regular meditators visit their doctors less frequently and have fewer days off work; alongside improving memory, creativity and reaction times.
+Introducing compassion practices significantly reduce self-criticism, self-doubt, emotional suppression and helps building personal resilience.
+There is a noted increase in improved memory, creativity and reaction times.

 How can I help?

 How would it feel to make friends with your mind?
 I will help you to work more skilfully with your mind by using mindfulness and compassion based practices alongside self-reflection exercises; over time you will start to recognise how your mind jumps from dwelling in the past, worrying about the future or lost in daydreaming and fantasising in the present.
 You will learn how to recognise unhelpful mind habits and triggers which hold you back and keep you stuck in the cycle of anxiety and low mood-states.
 Through the weeks we work together you will start feeling more confident in your ability to not let the mind take over and hold you back from your potential, to skilfully work with the emotions held within the body and listen to the wisdom the body holds.
 These skills will enable you to break free from negative cycles and reprogramme your mind so you can step into embracing and enjoying life with much more optimism.

 “The person I am today would like to thank the person I was 5 years ago for not giving up, your awesome” – Iva Ursano